SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/donate.md

 ---
-title: Face Shield Project Donations
+title: Help SERT Rebuild!
 permalink: "/donate/"
 description: The South Eugene Robotics Team is a robotics team competing in the FIRST Robotics Competition (FRC).
 disableComments: true
 ---

-SERT, through our fiscal sponsor Central Lane Robotics, is raising funds to make face shields and other protective equipment for first responders, medical personnel, retailers and others on the front-lines of the Covid-19 crisis.

-To make a cash donation, please use the button below, or [click here](/ppe) for donations of materials or services.

-If you'd like to request PPE for your organization, please email SERT at [mentors@sert2521.org](mailto:mentors@sert2521.org).
+**SERT could use your help!**

+Covid shut down two robotic competition seasons, but we are back thanks in large part to our dedicated juniors and seniors.
+These students kept the faith, and their efforts have been rewarded with an absolute surge of new members this year eager to learn to build a bot.

+Now we need to get them the tools and materials to do it.
+As you can imagine, Covid severely limited our fundraising activities and we are turning to our supporters to help us back on solid footing.

+**Donations of all sizes are appreciated.** We'll use them to teach members electrical, mechanical, CAD and programming skills, business and communication skills, leadership, and in-the-moment problem solving, all in a hands-on environment.

+"More than just robots" in action.
+We like to say that robotics is about more than just robots.
+Our members proved the truth of this during the Covid break, using their skills to help our community by 3-D printing and distributing more than 1,000 face shields and other PPE, and by modifying ride-on toy cars that are donated to children with mobility problems.

+Thank you for helping us (re)build robotics at South Eugene!

 <h2>
-  <a id='gfm-charity-donate-link' style='background-color:#efa8b0; color: white; border-radius: 4px; padding: 12px 24px; display: inline-block; text-decoration: none; vertical-align: middle; font-size: 16px; font-family: Open Sans,sans-serif; line-height: 24px' role='button' href='https://charity.gofundme.com/o/en/campaign/shield-lane-county'>Donate Now</a>
+  <a id='gfm-charity-donate-link' style='background-color:#efa8b0; color: white; border-radius: 4px; padding: 12px 24px; display: inline-block; text-decoration: none; vertical-align: middle; font-size: 16px; font-family: Open Sans,sans-serif; line-height: 24px' role='button' href='https://gofund.me/c465a5e0'>Donate Now</a>
 </h2>